0xNineteen/blog.md/rsa-encryption/index.md

     - $m^{1 \mod \phi} = m \mod p$ [defn of $\mod \phi$]
     - $m^{ed} = m \mod p$ [by defn of $ed$]

-2. if gcd(m, p) = p ... then we can simplify both sides to show they are equal:
+2. if gcd(m, p) = p ... then we can simplify both sides:
     - right side: $m \mod p$
         - $m * k \mod p$ [$m = k * p$ for some $k$ by defn of gcd]
         - $p \mod p$